BarryDigby/CRT_workshop/docs/source/test_datasets/continuous_integration.rst

         test { includeConfig 'conf/test.config' }
     }

+    // overwrite the -B bind path we used for singularity
+    // Docker will fail trying to use it process{
+      containerOptions = null
+    }

-Add, commit and push the changes and cross your fingers..
+Add, commit and push the changes and cross your fingers!